-- At least 17 of 21 (80%) youth will increase language development by (receptive or expressive, English or American Sign Language) by 15% as demonstrated by pre and post testing. - At least 16 of 21 (75%) youth will improve wellness as demonstrated by written or verbal survey or staff observation. - At least 18 of 21 (85%) youth will improve social-emotional skills as demonstrated by written or verbal survey or staff observation.
+- 1. Agency will provide afterschool program services to at least 27 unduplicated youth that will receive at least 180 hours of services including a one week of summer camp and afterschool programming. - 2.
+At least 22 of 27 (80%) youth will increase communication skills (English or American Sign Language) by 15% as demonstrated by pre and post testing. - 3.
+At least 21 of 27 (75%) students will improve wellness as demonstrated by written or verbal survey or staff observation. - 4.
+At least 23 of 27 (85%) youth will improve social-emotional skills as demonstrated by written or verbal survey or staff observation.

-Based on our review of program documentation and discussions with staff, program performance objectives were met and the agency was in compliance with contractual program objectives.
+Based on our review of program documentation and discussions with staff, one program performance objective was not met and the agency was not in compliance with contractual program objectives.
+See Finding #1 in the Findings and Recommendations section for more details.